Exam security policies

 JNCP Lab Exam Grading

-JNCIE-SP, JNCIE-ENT, JNCIE-SEC and JNCIP-E Lab Exams are graded manually by qualified JNCP Lab Exam Proctors.
+JNCIE-SP, JNCIE-ENT, JNCIE-SEC and JNCIP-E Lab Exams are graded by qualified JNCP Lab Exam Proctors.

 - An email notification is sent once the candidate’s JNCP Lab Exam Results Card is available in CertManager (JNCP Lab Exam results are not sent via email)

-- JNCP Lab Exam Results Cards indicate Pass/Fail status only and do not include percentages, scores by section or for the overall exam
+- JNCP Lab Exam Results Cards indicate Pass/Fail status and include overall exam score in addition to scores by exam section

 Please email us at email@example.com for questions or concerns regarding JNCP Lab Exam results.